 In more recent years the Clintons have also done their share of sucking at the Saudi teat, soliciting and receiving lucrative donations to their sordid Clinton Foundation in return for which they have, in the accustomed manner, attempted to put lipstick on the House of Saud pig.
 The same goes for that serial money grubbing sanctimonious war criminal at large, Tony Blair, whose institute has likewise benefited in return for polishing the Saudi turd.

 If accounts are to be believed, Jamal Khashoggi met an end the like of which our most base nightmares are made, dismembered while alive by a team of butchers flown in specially for the task.
-The resulting crisis has left Washington and London no choice but to demand answers, what with the evidence produced by Turkish authoroties building to the point of being unassailability.
+The resulting crisis has left Washington and London no choice but to demand answers, what with the evidence produced by Turkish authorities building to the point of being unassailability.

-One thing that will remain as certain as night follows day is that those arms sales and oil deals will carry on regardless of who occupies the kingdom’s blood splattered throne.
+One thing that will remain as certain as night follows day is that those arms sales and oil deals will carry on regardless of who occupies the Kingdom’s blood splattered throne.
 It’s about money and money neither sleeps nor has a conscience.